Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/android-sdk.md

 }
 ```

-To utilize your custom user provider, set the `userProvider` [configuration](#configuration) option with an instance of your custom implementation on SDK initialization.
+To use your custom user provider, set the `userProvider` [configuration](#configuration) option with an instance of your custom implementation on SDK initialization.

 === "Java"